 - Up to 3 students on board – you will have your own cabin

 - There may be a mix of Day Skipper and Competent Crew students

 - The best plans are drawn in the sand at low tide – be prepared for your instructor to make changes based on wind, tide and anything else that can effect the course

-After this course we recommend you build up your experience either by taking one of our milebuilding cruises, chartering a yacht or sailing on your own or friend’s boats.
+After the RYA Day Skipper Platinum Course we recommend you build up your experience either by taking one of our milebuilding cruises, chartering a yacht or sailing on your own or friend’s boats.
 The next stages in the RYA cruising scheme are Coastal Skipper / Yachtmaster theory and the Coastal Skipper practical course.

 Toggle content goes here, click edit button to change this text.